Awran/Import-EQInventory/README.md

 # EverQuest → Obsidian Inventory Importer

 PowerShell script that parses exported EverQuest inventory files and generates Markdown for your Obsidian vault.

+(Note: This is designed for Project P99 https://www.project1999.com)

 It creates:
 - Per-character inventory pages
 - A Planes of Mischief (PoM) cards summary